annyup/pic-draw-sso/README.md

 ## Pic-draw-sso (very punny...)

-Project was inspired by a exercise in a web dev course, but also [Anna Liang](https://annajliang.github.io/drawIt/)!
+Project was inspired by a exercise in a web dev course.
+Design and code help from [Anna Liang](https://github.com/annajliang/drawIt)

 [Live Link](https://annyup.github.io/pic-draw-sso)